Export Search Results to Text File

 Due to the complexity of the data returned by the DFRP, you will have to download several files to get the entire query result.

-Please note that some column titles in the DFRP text files will be updated in English and French in March 2022.
+Please note that some column titles in the DFRP text files have been updated in English and French.
 If you currently use automated processes to import these files into your internal system(s), the revised titles may affect the import integrity.
 To obtain a list of changes, please contact DFRP-ADMIN-RBIF@tbs-sct.gc.ca.

 - Property Records - This file contains the property records returned by your query.
 This contains information such as the name, location, custodian organization, and use of the property.